 The Council previously resolved to review the appointment of each of its professional advisors formally during each quinquennium.
-Although this remains the intention, it did not take place in the past year.
+Although this remains the intention, it did not take place in the past year, but plans were put in place for the new Council to review the investment manager following the General Synod elections in 2020.
 However, the Council considered that all three advisors had fulfilled their individual terms of reference and was satisfied that no change was necessary.